SchildCode/VBA-Cleaner/README.md

 * Saving directly to a SharePoint **URL** is avoided on purpose; we save to local disk for reliability.
 * Do **not** use if you’re auditing a workbook under legal/forensic constraints where changing file hashes is undesirable.
 * Do **not** use DeepClean if you expect references to auto-migrate.
 Set them explicitly.

 ---

+## Requirements & Safety

+* The code requires that you first set Excel **Options → Trust Center → Trust Center Settings… → Macro Settings →** check **“Trust access to the VBA project object model.”**.
+The macros check this automatically, and inform you when necessary.
+* Unlock any password-protected project before running.
+* Document module code is inserted with `AddFromString` after stripping header/attribute lines to avoid “`VERSION 1.0 CLASS …`” showing in the editor.
+* This repositry is provided without warranty of any kind.
+To be sure, take backups.

+---